-Whether you work with big beasts like this SWM-32 multiswitch or just average DIRECTV equipment, you need to know what to expect when setting up your system.
+Whether you work with commercial equipment like this SWM-30 multiswitch or just average DIRECTV equipment, you need to know what to expect when setting up your system.
 You’ll need a signal meter like our AIM Advanced Installation Meter to test, because signal levels are measured in dBm at the frequencies used by DIRECTV satellite systems.
 That’s not something you’ll be able to figure out with the sort of meters you’ll find at your local department store.
 It’s not even something you’d find with equipment from most tech web sites.

 Remember that on satellite systems, dB numbers are negative, measuring from -1 to -100 (typically.)
 So numbers like -50 are very low and numbers like -20 are high.
 That’s hard to get used to, but eventually it makes sense. dBs are also logarithmic, meaning that a loss of 3dB means a 50% cut in signal and a loss of 10dB means a 90% cut in signal.

 Power levels at the dish can vary wildly depending on your location.
 However, the LNB itself does normalize the signal somewhat.
 If this is an installation with a separate multiswitch, you are generally ok using the built-in amplifiers on the SWM but if you measure less than -45dBM (in other words like -60) at the input point of the multiswitch you may want to consider the use of an commercial amplifier like AT&T’s STA series.
 This amplifier takes in signals up to -45dBm and puts out a stabilized signal that you can set to -10 to 0 dBm.
 0dBm is too strong for most receivers, so you should be prepared with attenuators if you use this amplifier.

 Whether it’s a simple SWM-enabled dish or a fancy multiswitch, look for signals to be around -25 to -28dBm at the exit of the multiswitch.
 If the number is higher (like -21) that indicates a problem with the internal amplification and could be due to faulty equipment.
 If you are using an adjustable external amplifier you may choose to turn down the level.